-Aside from the delivery of the large turbine components and other abnormal loads, the construction of the Proposed Project will require the delivery of a large volume of other construction materials (including all crushed stone and cement required) mainly by HGVs, and construction works along the Proposed Grid Connection Route.
+Aside from the delivery of the large turbine components and other abnormal loads, the construction of the Proposed Project will require the delivery of a large volume of other construction materials (including cement required) mainly by HGVs.
 A detailed TMP has been prepared as part of the traffic and transport impact assessment and is included as Appendix 15-2 of this EIAR.
 The purpose of the TMP is to set out the various traffic management measures that will be implemented during the construction stage of the Proposed Project.
 The successful completion of the Proposed Project will require significant coordination and planning and a comprehensive set of mitigation measures will be put in place before and during the construction phase of the Proposed Project in order to minimise the effects of the additional traffic generated on the surrounding road network.

-All traffic management measures that are to be implemented during the construction phase of the Proposed Project will be agreed with Carlow County Council and Kilkenny County Council, and the Roads and Traffic Sections will be consulted throughout the construction phase.
+All traffic management measures that are to be implemented during the construction phase of the Proposed Project will be agreed with Clare County Council, and the Roads and Traffic Sections will be consulted throughout the construction phase.